• Skip to primary navigation

 • Soft Cake - Adding Buttermilk makes for a really soft cake.
 This can be replaced with yoghurt.

-• How to make Buttermilk - To make your own (Like i did), simple add 1 tbsp Lemon Juice to 100 ml Milk in a cup and set aside for 10 minutes.
+• How to make Buttermilk - To make your own (Like i did), simple add 1 tablespoon Lemon Juice to 100 ml Milk in a cup and set aside for 10 minutes.

 • Saffron - Infusing Saffron into milk brings out the colour and flavour.